 The company began operating trips in 1977, first under the name Alaska Campout Adventures.
 Our first trip was a tenting safari that traveled from the Kenai National Wildlife Refuge and Chugach National Forest to Denali National Park.
 In the early years, the company felt fortunate to take fifty to sixty people a year on adventuresome trips throughout Alaska.
-Though we still operate our original tenting safari (now called the Alaska Explorer Safari), most of our trips now feature cabin overnights and an authentic Alaskan ambiance in comfortable lodge settings.
+Our trips now feature cabin overnights and an authentic Alaskan ambiance in comfortable lodge settings.

 In 1987, we changed our name to Alaska Wildland Adventures.
 There was a surge in interest in travel to Alaska, and more people wanted to vacation in a participatory style.
 Over the years, one small group at a time, we were able to grow to provide new and unique Alaska travel opportunities.